florentpoujol/Daneel/readme.md

 ### Stack Trace

 When an error is triggered by `Danel.Debug.PrintError(errorMessage)`, Daneel print a Stack Trace in the Runtime Report.
-The Stack Trace nicely shows the histoy of function calls whithin the framework and display values recieved as argument as well as returned values.
+The Stack Trace nicely shows the histoy of function calls whithin the framework that lead to the error and display values recieved as argument as well as returned values.

 ## Mass-setting on gameObjects and components